earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 <div class="notice--big--primary">
 ### Where Did `__init__`, `__repr__`, and `__eq__` Come From?

-We just checked that we get a string representation and can compare objects out of the box.

 If you take a closer look, we did not write even the class constructor `__init__` method; we only specified the fields and the expected data types as type hints in the data class definition.